will-mccormack/CS-M148-Proj/README.md

 ***TODO:***

 iii.
 How was regression analysis applied in your project?
 What did you learn about your data set from this analysis and were you able to use this analysis for feature importance?
 Was regularization needed?

+Please refer to the main document for a discussion of how regression analysis was applied to the project.

 iv.
 How was logistic regression analysis applied in your project?
 What did you learn about your data set from this analysis and were you able to use this analysis for feature importance?
 Was regularization needed? v.
 How were KNN, decision trees, or random forest used for classification on your data?
 What method worked best for your data and why was it good for the problem you were addressing?